Skip to Content

 1. Give your child space to learn

-So how to parent a strong willed child?
+How to parent a strong-willed child?

 Strong-willed kids are experiential learners.
-They don’t want to be told what to do, they want to experience it and decide for themselves.
+They don’t want to be told what to do; they want to experience it and decide for themselves.

 Take this approach – unless your child is in imminent danger, allow them to learn some of these lessons rather than trying to control their behavior.